Review: NetAtmo Urban Weather Station

 Monitoring the environment

-The interior module does plot one gas that could well become an issue: CO2.
+The interior module does detect and plot one gas that could well become an issue: CO2.
 Again, the app information gives you guidance on typical levels.
 In my kitchen it was rarely above 500ppm but get the gas cooker fired up and it would easily double that in a trice.
 So now my new obsession was ventilation but as I noticed there wasn’t much significant change during the week, another obsession took hold: the sound meter.

 NetAtmo's revamped web interface also gives signal strength and battery condition info